 “We’re starting to see some accelerated growth where other hard-surface applications have been done,” he says.
-“We’re really starting to see growth in semi-transparent applications for restaurants, community and commercial facilities, and if anything, contractors will get more creative with what they can do and how they’re able to enhance color and create 3-D effects.”
+“We’re really starting to see growth in semi-transparent applications for restaurants, community and commercial facilities.
+If anything, contractors will get more creative with what they can do and how they’re able to enhance color and create 3-D effects.”

 Improvements on the horizon

-Both Rose and Cofoid say they expect the use of water-based stains to continue increasing, and Cofoid predicts improvements in the coating end — epoxies, two-part polyureas and polyaspartics — for still more durability.
+Both Rose and Cofoid say they expect the use of water-based stains to continue increasing.
+Cofoid also predicts improvements in the coating end — epoxies, two-part polyureas and polyaspartics — for still more durability.

 Allen sees the water-based stains improving their pigments, as well.

 “The pigment industry will be able to obtain finer and finer particle sizes for producing the pigments,” Allen says.
 “The end goal is to make the particles small enough where they get into the concrete.”